LouisLINWEI/LouisLINWEI.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fourth-year undergraduate student at [Beihang University](www.buaa.edu.cn)  I will become a Ph.D. student at the Department of Computer Science and Engineering, The Chinese University of Hong Kong (CUHK), under the supervision of [Prof. Hong Xu](https://henryhxu.github.io/).
+I am currently a first-year Ph.D. student  at the Department of Computer Science and Engineering, The Chinese University of Hong Kong (CUHK), under the supervision of [Prof. Hong Xu](https://henryhxu.github.io/).
+I received my BEng from  [Beihang Universit](www.buaa.edu.cn) in 2023.

-My research interests lie on federated learning.
+My research interests lie on federated learning and learning to optimize.

 ## Education